Eldridge Street Synagogue: Events

 During the 1990s and 2000s, the Eldridge Street Project hosted a variety of events and activities.
 These included a selection of recorded interviews with members of the congregation, a Jewish folk art festival, and music performances.
 The synagogue hosted a women-only event for the first time in its history in 2003, when it hosted performances by a female Orthodox Jewish musician (the custom of kol isha prevents men from hearing Orthodox women sing).
 The organization's programming also included mixed media, music, and readings, often incorporating elements of multiple cultures.
 Additionally, the synagogue hosted several parties to celebrate significant milestones in the renovation process.

 Ever since the renovation was completed, the Eldridge Street Project has hosted events to attract local residents, including concerts, klezmer performances, lectures, tours, street fairs, and book readings.
 Notable such events have included theatrical performances by the Folksbiene in 2011, concerts and lectures in 2012 (for the 125th anniversary of the opening), and an opera about the Triangle Shirtwaist Factory fire in 2018.
 The museum's digital programming has included video interviews and a blog.
 The museum's "Egg Rolls, Egg Creams and Empanadas" festival, held each June since 2000, was organized as a tribute to the neighborhood's diversity.
 The festival includes music, writing, games, a food fair, and other activities.
 In addition, the museum has hosted activities such as arts-and-crafts projects and short films, as well as a monthly program in which children investigate the synagogue itself.
 Museum staff also give tours of the synagogue, which provide information about American Jewish history, the history of the Lower East Side, and immigration.
 There are special tours, such as Passover-themed tours, as well as a mobile app for self-guided tours.

 Congregation

 A small number of worshippers of continue to hold services at the synagogue in the 21st century.
 The modern congregation is formally known as Congregation Kahal Adath Jeshurun with Anshe Lubz (the name is sometimes spelled slightly differently).
 The congregation has rarely missed a Shabbat or holiday service since the synagogue first opened.
 The congregation hosts Hebrew-language Shabbat services on Fridays at sunset, as well as twice on Saturdays.
 Kahal Adath Jeshurun no longer has a full-time rabbi, and Jewish religious events are no longer celebrated in the former main sanctuary.

 Notable worshippers over the years have included the entertainers Eddie Cantor, Edward G. Robinson, Paul Muni, Sam Jaffe (who also had his bar mitzvah at the synagogue), and Al Jolson.
-The artist Ben Shahn and the inventor Jonas Salk were also members, as were the scientist Linus Pauling and the rabbi Mordecai Kaplan.
+The artist Ben Shahn and the inventor Jonas Salk were also members, as was the rabbi Mordecai Kaplan.